sasuke6/cocosSocketForIPV6/README.md

-# cocosSocketForIPV6
+# cocosSocketForIPV6 In iOS
-The socket framework base on cocos_socket is suitable for IPV6-Only
+The socket framework base on cocos_socket is suitable for IPV6-Only.This framework is used for the iOS not for the Android

 ### How to work on IPV6-Only Environment